icewolfz/jiMUD/docs/profiles.md

   - `Parse` do standard parsing
   - `Script` the value is javascript, it will evaluate and any thing returned will be sent to the mud. the value is wrapped as a function and any matched patterns are passed as arguments, use standard arguments[#] to access.
 - `Value` the value to send to the mud
-- `Name` a simple descriptive name for easy iding when editing macros
+- `Name` a simple descriptive name for easy identifying when editing macros
 - `Send to Mud` send the value to the mud
 - `Append to Command` append value to the end of the command input
 - `Daisy Chain` this will append the value to the command line if it ends with a space then send the command line to the mud, if no space it will be handled as a standard macro and send the value.